Skip to content

 • app-owned page chrome

-• tabs or accordions
+• tabs or disclosures

 • layout integrated into an existing dashboard